akash1016/C-Programming/README.md

 # C-Programming

-here are some loop programs to practice
+here are some for loop programs to practice